Genivia/ugrep/README.md

                   Display a help message, specifically on WHAT when specified.

            --hexdump=[1-8][b][c][h]
                   Output  matches  in 1 to 8 columns of 8 hexadecimal octets.
 The default is 2 columns or 16 octets per line.
 Option `b'  removes all  space  breaks,  `c'  removes  the character column, and `h' removes the hex spacing.
 Enables -X if -W or -X is  not  speci- fied.

            --hidden, -.
                   Search hidden files and directories.

+           --hyperlink
+                  Hyperlinks  are  enabled for file names when colors are enabled.
+                  Same as --colors=hl.

            -I, --ignore-binary
                   Ignore matches in binary files.
 This option  is  equivalent  to